 Guidelines for writing paragraphs

 • Put your main idea in the first sentence.
 This is known as the topic sentence.
-When re-reading your writing, I suggest you just read the first sentence of each paragraph to make sure you haven’t buried the main idea at the end.
+When re-reading your writing, read the first sentence of each paragraph to make sure you haven’t buried the main idea at the end.

 • Have one idea per paragraph and keep your paragraphs short (4– 8 lines as a general rule).
 You can occasionally have a one-sentence paragraph for emphasis.
 (If you are writing an email or press release, several of your paragraphs will be one-sentence length.)